Ripmefone/Pcnukerinstaller/README.md

 # Pcnukerinstaller
-in here you can download pc installer
+in here you can download pc nuker installer
 WORKING:
 auto install when there is new update